Achieve Your Dream Body: Setting Realistic Weight Loss Goals For Success

 Similarly, you’ll want to make sure you are aiming for a BMI that is realistic to your age.
 You may have had 18.5 BMI when you were 18, but if you’re 40 and looking to have that again, you might be out of luck.
 Our metabolisms change as we get older, so you’ll want to always take that into account when realizing weight loss goals.

 Don’t aim for an 18.5 because that’s what you were when you were a teen.
-Aim for a BMI that is realistic to your age, and will result in you feeling fit, healthy and slim, rather than stick thin.
+Aim for a BMI that is realistic to your age, and will cause you feeling fit, healthy and slim, rather than stick thin.